 My approach to ATCs is to pull out ‘everything but the kitchen sink’ and use what I have on hand.
 I encourage you to do the same.
-I’ll be using items listed below, but I’ll also be using lots of things you probably already have lying around the house, like chipboard, cardboard, old book pages and maps, paper punches, metal brads, charms, tissue paper, magazine clippings, patterned papers, collage materials, etc. Since we are working on small surfaces, think small!
+I’ll be using items listed below in my All About Artist Trading Cards & Artist Trading Coins (ATCs) online workshop, but I’ll also be using lots of things you probably already have lying around the house, like chipboard, cardboard, old book pages and maps, paper punches, metal brads, charms, tissue paper, magazine clippings, patterned papers, collage materials, etc. Since we are working on small surfaces, think small!
 A bottle cap, a mini safety pin, and other small bits and bobs will be wonderful embellishments.

-Note that an eBook full of printable embellishments awaits you in the classroom.
+Note that an eBook full of printable embellishments awaits you in the classroom, along with a printable PDF of this list.
 I’ve packed the pages of the book with fun accents you can print as is (or resize, larger or smaller) to embellish your ATCs.
 Images include shapes, tags, accents, words, banners, and card backings should you wish to identify your work and swap ATCs with others through the mail.
 Use it over and over as desired.

 My personal wish list for you of what I consider “musts”